nummacway/gb300-sf2000-tool/README.md

 ### ROMs

 Note: GB300 Tool does not use obfuscation in files it writes.
-This applies to archives with and without thumbnails, as obfuscation is purely optional for both.
+This applies to archives with an without thumbnails, as obfuscation is purely optional.
 (It will keep any existing obfuscation if you just change a thumbnail.)

 ### BIOS